AutomateNOW-Fan/AutomateNOW/README.md

 ## 1.0.20
 - Added new functions: `Add-AutomateNOWScheduleTemplateItem`, `Confirm-AutomateNOWScheduleTemplate`, `Copy-AutomateNOWTimeWindow`, `Export-AutomateNOWTimeWindow`, `Get-AutomateNOWTimeWindow`, `New-AutomateNOWTimeWindow`, `Read-AutomateNOWScheduleTemplateItem`, `Remove-AutomateNOWTimeWindow`, `Rename-AutomateNOWTimeWindow`, `Set-AutomateNOWTimeWindow`
 - Fixed a (rare) issue with `Invoke-AutomateNOWAPI` and JSON deserialization (note that MaxJsonLength is set to 2,147,483,647 instead of the default 2,097,152)
-- Fixed a new issue with the Set-AutomateNowWorkflowTemplate (and Task) functions.
-Changing workspaces works again.
 - Added parameter `-serverNodeType` along with other minor improvements to `Get-AutomateNOWNode`
 - Added parameter `-Quiet` to `Set-AutomateNOWTaskTemplate` and `Set-AutomateNOWWorkflowTemplate`
 - Added parameter `-Parameters` to `Start-AutomateNOWTaskTemplate`, `Start-AutomateNOWWorkflowTemplate`, `Start-AutomateNOWScheduleTemplate`.
-This makes it finally possible to start a Processing Templates with parameters!
+This makes it finally possible to execute Processing Templates with parameters!
-- Extended support for adding Processing Template Items to Workflow Templates & Schedule Templates (only Task Templates & Workflow Templates are supported for now)
+- Extended support for adding Processing Template Items to Workflow Templates & Schedule Templates
 - Added the ability to modify the tags, folder and code repository to `Set-AutomateNOWDataSource`

 ## 1.0.19